 The Purchase Free Library offers computer stations free for patron use.
 Computers are only for patrons with Westchester Library System cards.

 Users access the library computer hardware, software, and documentation at their own risk.
-The Purchase Free Library is not responsible for equipment malfunction, loss of data, any damages to the user’s disks, flash or external hard drives, data etc. or electronic transactions of any type which are related to the public use of library computer resources.
+The Purchase Free Library is not responsible for equipment malfunction, loss of data, damage to the user’s disk, flash drive, external hard drive, or electronic transactions of any type which are related to the public use of library computer resources.

 Do not download and/or install software programs on library computers.
 If you do, you may lose library privileges.